-Milia are tiny, dome-shaped cysts filled with a protein called keratin.
+Milia are tiny, dome shaped cysts filled with a protein called keratin.
 These tiny bumps are usually white or yellowish in colour.
 They are often mistaken for pimples or whiteheads.
 Milia are filled with keratin, a type of protein found in the skin, hair, and nails.
-They are often found on the face, most commonly on the eyes, nose and cheeks.
+Milia are often found on the face, most commonly on the eyes, nose and cheeks.
 While they might look like pimples, they are not related to acne or any other skin condition.
 This means a different approach is needed to remove them.

 Although they most commonly found on the face, especially around the eyes and nose, milia can appear on other parts of the body as well.
 They are usually harmless and don’t cause pain or discomfort.
-However they are very noticeable and some people may seek treatment to remove them for cosmetic reasons.
+However they are very visible and some people may seek treatment to remove them for cosmetic reasons.

 Types of Milia